InverterNetwork/contracts/docs/Modules/MilestoneManager_Documentation.md

 ### 3. validBudget(uint budget)

-This modifier does not really do anything, lol.
-Can be changed to fit in the scope of the budget.
+This is a skeleton modifier and does not implement any checks.
+Added for ease of implementation for future contraints regarding the budget field.

 ### 4. validTitle(string memory title_)